How to Give Yourself the Edge in Your Dating Profile Picture

 Indeed, some men use wing women services, (paying to surround themselves with attractive women) as a way to make them appear more attractive.
 However, women are unlikely to be viewed as more attractive as a result of being viewed in the company of other attractive men.
 What matters most for women is how they look.

-7. Use photos which include children
+7. Use photos that include children

 Posing in your profile photo with a child could be interpreted as a subtle hint that a person wants children of their own.
 Some 47% of men and around 53% of women include children in their dating profiles, although this number does decrease with age (Dating Scout).

 A study in which women viewed men in different situations, (standing alone, vacuuming a rug, interacting with a child) found that the men viewed interacting with the child were rated as more attractive, than the men in the other conditions.
-Furthermore, men who were viewed paying no attention to children wanting attention were rated as less attractive (La Cerra, 1995).
+Furthermore, men who were viewed as paying no attention to children wanting attention were rated as less attractive (La Cerra, 1995).
 This simply means that men who indicate in their dating profiles that they can be good fathers would be rated as more desirable.

 Apostolou M, & Christoforou, C. (2020) The art of flirting: What are the traits that make it effective?
 Personality and Individual Differences.